vandnaChaturvedi/acl-2020-virtual-conference/chat/README.md

 ## Scripts

 `make_poster_rooms.py` -> for creating a chat room for each poster.
+`dump_users.py` -> generate a CSV of data for all users on the server.

 ## Chat Server Configuration (config.yml - Don't check in)